mishra-18/GraphVision/README.md

 G, centroids = sg.get_topology(dist_thres=150) # Other Optional Parameters: area_percent, add_to_bbox
 ```

-Two graph 'G' can be returned as a 'networkx' (default) or as a PyTorch Geormetric object.
+Two graph ```G``` can be returned as a 'networkx' (default) or as a PyTorch geormetric object.
 This graphical representation can now be leveraged in various vision tasks such as object localization, environment mapping in robotics based on both spatial and semantic features.

 **Query the segment graph**